Billy Blan: Club career

 Billy Blan joined Wigan from the Royal Air Force straight after World War II, and won a Championship medal in his first season.
-In his Wigan career he won two Challenge Cup Winners medals, three Championship medals, and five Lancashire County Cup winners medals.
+In his Wigan career he won two Challenge Cup Winners medals, three Championship medals, and five Lancashire Cup winners medals.
 Billy Blan made his début for Leeds against Hunslet in the Lazenby Cup at Headingley on Monday 10 August 1953.

 Honoured at Wigan

 Billy Blan was a life member at Wigan.

 After playing

 After Billy Blan finished his playing career, he worked as Wigan's Lottery Manager in Pools Office.